gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 | A class variable can be altered in the class.
 | In the code below, ``LevelGame.game_level = 3``, the class variable is changed to 3.
 | The change in the class variable results in the same change for the instance values of ``game1.game_level`` and ``game2.game_level``.
+| This change in the instance values only occurs if the instance variable has not been separately set.

 .. code-block:: python